On the two-dimensional Schr\"odinger operator with an attractive potential of the Bessel-Macdonald type

 \section{Abstract}

 We analyze the Schr\"odinger operator in two-dimensions with an attractive potential given by a Bessel-Macdonald function.
 This operator is derived in the non-relativistic approximation of planar quantum electrodynamics (${\rm QED}_3$) models as a framework for evaluation of two-quasiparticle scattering potentials.
 The analysis is motivated keeping in mind the fact that parity-preserving ${\rm QED}_3$ models can provide a possible explanation for the behavior of superconductors.
-Initially, we study the self-adjointness and spectral properties of the Schr\"odinger operator modelling the non-relativistic approximation of these ${\rm QED}_3$ models.
-Then, by using {\em Set\^o-type estimates}, an estimate is derived of the number of two-particle bound states which depends directly on the value of the effective coupling constant for {\em any} value of the angular momentum.
+Initially, we study the self-adjointness and spectral properties of the Schr\"odinger operator modeling the non-relativistic approximation of these ${\rm QED}_3$ models.
+Then, by using {\em Set\^o-type estimates}, an estimate is derived of the number of two-particle bound states which depends directly on the value of the effective coupling constant, $C$, for {\em any} value of the angular momentum.
 In fact, this result in connection with the condition that guarantees the self-adjointness of the Schr\"odinger operator shows that there can always be a large number of two-quasiparticle bound states in planar quantum electrodynamics models.
 In particular, we show the existence of an isolated two-quasiparticle bound state if the effective coupling constant $C \in (0,2)$ in case of zero angular momentum.
 To the best of our knowledge, this result has not yet been addressed in the literature.
-In passing, we obtain an explicit estimate for the energy gap of two-quasiparticle bound states that could be applied to electron--electron interaction in the case of high-$T_c$ $s$-wave Cooper-type superconductors as well as to $s$-wave electron-polaron--electron-polaron bound states (bipolarons) in mass-gap graphene systems.
+Additionally, we obtain an explicit estimate for the energy gap of two-quasiparticle bound states which might be applied to high-$T_c$ $s$-wave Cooper-type superconductors as well as to $s$-wave electron-polaron--electron-polaron bound states (bipolarons) in mass-gap graphene systems.